detch-for-shor/deep-learning-proj/README.md

 2. Create a virtual environment to easily import the libraries

-3. Load Adaptiope dataset and save it within the same folder of the project.
-Add the following code to unzip it:
+3. Load [Adaptiope](https://paperswithcode.com/dataset/adaptiope) dataset and save it in a subfolder (i.e., <code>./data</code>) within the same folder of the project.

+4. Add the following code to unzip it:

 ```
 with zipfile.ZipFile("data/Adaptiope.zip", 'r') as zip_f: